SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/shipping-account-requirements.md

 > 🚧 *Important*
 >
-> *Before you can set up a shipping account, you must ensure you have[enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with Royal Mail.*
+> *Before you can set up a shipping account, you must ensure you have [enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with Royal Mail.*

 To add a shipping account for Royal Mail in SAPIENT, follow the instructions as explained in the following procedure.